DynamoDB deserves a real ORM

 const course = await Course.findById(id);

-course.teacher; // TS Error - not included!
+course?.teacher; // TS Error — not included!

-// With includes - type is narrowed
+// With includes — the type narrows

 const full = await Course.findById(id, {